 The protection of patients/residents/clients and staff/health care workers (HCWs) is critical in all settings where health care is provided.
 This document is created as an extension to Provincial Infectious Diseases Advisory Committee on Infection Prevention and Control (PIDAC-IPC)'s Routine Practices and Additional Precautions in All Health Care Settings1 and deals specifically with the surveillance, reporting and specific interventions for prevention and control of acute respiratory infections (ARIs) in health care settings across the continuum of care.
-Health care settings include, but are not limited to, pre-hospital care, acute care, complex continuing care, rehabilitation facilities, mental health facilities, long-term care (LTC), chronic care, ambulatory care, home health care, community health centres and clinics, physician offices, dental offices, offices of other health-regulated professionals, integrated community health services centres and out-of-hospital premises as well as other locations in the community where health care is provided.
+Health care settings include, but are not limited to, pre-hospital care, acute care, complex continuing care, rehabilitation facilities, mental health facilities, long-term care (LTC), chronic care, ambulatory care, home health care, community health centres and clinics, physician offices, dental offices, offices of other health-regulated professionals, integrated community health care is provided.
 This document also provides guidance on the recognition and management of ARIs and ARI outbreaks in health care facilities, including high-risk outpatient areas in these facilities [e.g., hemodialysis (HD) units, infusion clinics, emergency departments].
 Additional, sector-specific guidance exists for e.g., the management of viral respiratory outbreaks in long-term care homes (LTCHs) and other setting in Ontario.18

-For guidance regarding management of novel emerging viruses refer to PIDAC-IPC's Best Practices for Prevention, Surveillance and Infection Control Management of Novel Respiratory Infections in All Health Care Settings.
-19 For guidance regarding measles refer to Public Health Ontario (PHO)'s Technical Brief: Interim IPAC Recommendations and Use of PPE for Care of Individuals with Suspect or Confirmed Measles and Public Health Agency of Canada's Updated Infection Prevention and Control Recommendations for Measles in Health Care Settings. ^{20,21}
+For guidance regarding management of novel emerging viruses refer to PIDAC-IPC's Best Practices for Prevention, Surveillance and Infection Control Management of Novel Respiratory Infections in All Health Care Settings.19 For guidance regarding measles refer to Public Health Ontario (PHO)'s Technical Brief: Interim IPAC Recommendations and Use of PPE for Care of Individuals with Suspect or Confirmed Measles and Public Health Agency of Canada's Updated Infection Prevention and Control Recommendations for Measles in Health Care Settings.^{20,21}